Dahie/caramelize/README.md

 Will start the wiki migration based on the configuration file.
 These are either found in predefined paths (./caramel.rb, ./config.rb, …), or passed as argument, as below.

+    $ caramelize doctor

+Can be used to assess the quality of your wiki conversion.
+It'll help you see how many wiki links may be broken and how many pages were orphaned.

     $ caramelize help

 Returns help information.